savonet/book/streaming.md

 - `maxtime` the maximal duration resolution should take,
 - the URI to resolve,

-and returns a list of URIs it resolves to.
-Additionally, the function `add_protocol` takes arguments to document the function (`syntax` describes the URIs accepted by this protocol and `doc` is freeform description of the protocol) as well as indicate whether the protocol is `static` or not and whether the files it produces are `temporary` or not.
+and returns a list of URI it resolves to.
+Additionally, the function `add_protocol` takes arguments to document the function (`syntax` describes the URI accepted by this protocol and `doc` is freeform description of the protocol) as well as indicate whether the protocol is `static` or not and whether the files it produces are `temporary` or not.